NPF and Hinrich Foundation Establish $10,000 International Trade Journalism Award

 “NPF is excited to offer this exceptional new award to journalists who cover trade across the globe.
 It is a natural extension of our respected training and education programs for journalists,” said Sandy K. Johnson, president and chief operating officer of NPF.

 The award is open to any professional journalist whose work exemplifies the highest standards of journalism.
 This includes print, broadcast and digital journalists.
-The window to submit entries for the inaugural Hinrich Foundation award will open in early August.

 The winner will receive a trip to Washington, D.C., to accept the award at NPF’s annual journalism awards dinner in February 2020.
 The dinner draws 1,000 journalists, media, communications managers, corporate executives and policymakers.